 - 2009: President Georgi Parvanov made the first visit to Australia by a Bulgarian Head of State.
 Deputy Minister of Foreign Affairs Marin Raykov and Deputy Minister of Economy, Energy and Tourism Evgeni Angelov accompanied him.

-Bulgaria's national day on 3 March commemorates the signing of the Treaty of San Stefano between Russia and the Ottoman Empire in 1878, which gave northern Bulgaria autonomy.
-All of Bulgaria became independent in 1908, ending approximately 500 years of Ottoman rule.
+Bulgaria's national day, on 3 March, commemorates the signing of the Treaty of San Stefano between Russia and the Ottoman Empire in 1878, which gave northern Bulgaria autonomy.
+Bulgaria became independent in 1908, ending approximately 500 years of Ottoman rule.

-In 1990, Bulgaria held its first multiparty election, ending the communist era that had prevailed from the end of World War II.
+In 1990, Bulgaria held its first multi-party election, ending the communist era that had prevailed from the end of World War II.
 Under its July 1991 constitution, Bulgaria is a parliamentary republic with a parliamentary executive.
 It has a single chamber, 240-member parliament called the National Assembly, which is elected every four years by universal suffrage.
 Members are elected through a system of proportional representation, with a four per cent threshold for party representation.

 The prime minister and cabinet are drawn from the group able to command a majority in the Assembly.
 The president, who is also Commander-in-Chief of the Armed Forces, is popularly elected once every five years for a maximum of two terms.
 The president enjoys largely ceremonial powers but does hold certain emergency powers and may return legislation to the National Assembly for further consideration, which can in turn be overruled.